GustavoFRS/react-movie-app/README.md

-# react-movie-app
-Simple project developed with the purpose of learning more about React.
+### Simple app developed with the purpose of learning more about React